Post-processing

 Gamma correction

-Although this is great news for our eyes, lighting calculations in 3d graphics utilize linear RGB.
-Thus, when we sample an sRGB color/texture, we first need to convert it to RGB.
+Although this is great news for our eyes, lighting calculations in 3D graphics must be done with linear RGB values to achieve physically accurate results.
+Thus, in order to produce accurate colors, when sampling an sRGB color/texture, we first need to convert it to linear RGB.
 This can be done by raising the color values to the power of 2.2.
-Likewise, when we display the RGB values, we need to revert them to sRGB by raising them to the power of 1/2.2. (by 26243AJ)
+Likewise, when displaying linear RGB values, we need to convert them to sRGB by raising them to the power of 1/2.2.
+These calculations assume RGB values represented in 0 to 1 range.

-Note that this is only an approximation, the full conversion can be found below
+Note that this is technically only an approximation* of the actual sRGB transfer function, the full conversion can be found below

 https://www.desmos.com/calculator/5kppnk4gkx (by SpinningCube)